12 Uncertainty

 Loss

-Uncertainty in the target variable leads to uncertainty about in loss function.
+Uncertainty in the target variable leads to uncertainty in the choice of loss function.
 The loss function is defined over the co-domain of \(Y\) and if \(Y\) changes, so does the loss \(L\) most of the time.
 An appropriate loss on the money domain \(]-\infty,\infty[\) differs from the personal happiness evaluation domain \((1,2,\dots,10)\).
 Even if there is no uncertainty about \(Y\), there can still be uncertainty about the appropriate notion of loss in a given context.
 Is it better to define prediction error in water supply in terms of absolute distance or should particularly bad predictions be penalized more using the mean squared error?

 Input features

-The feature selection error describes the difference between the operationalized target \(Y\) and the Bayes-optimal prediction \(f_{dep}(X)\) according to \(L\) in the deployment distribution (see below in Section 13.5.2 our explanation of Bayes-optimal predictors): \[ \epsilon_{feature}:=L(Y,f_{dep}(X)) \] Adding features with predictive value tends to reduce the error.
+The feature selection error describes the difference between the operationalized target \(Y\) and the Bayes-optimal prediction \(f_{dep}(X)\) according to \(L\) in the deployment distribution (see below in Section 12.5.2 our explanation of Bayes-optimal predictors): \[ \epsilon_{feature}:=L(Y,f_{dep}(X)). \] Adding features with predictive value tends to reduce the error.
 Thus, one might be interested in the difference between the optimal prediction of \(Y\) based on feature set \(X\) (snow-water equivalent at certain landmarks) and the optimal prediction based on \(X\) plus \(Z\) (weather forecasts).
 The omitted features error relative to \(X\) describes the difference between the optimal prediction based on \(X\) and the optimal prediction based on \(X\) and \(Z\):

-\[ \epsilon_{omitted}:= L(f_{dep}(X,Z),f_{dep}(X)) \]
+\[ \epsilon_{omitted}:= L(f_{dep}(X,Z),f_{dep}(X)). \]

-13.5.2 Interlude: The Bayes-optimal predictor, epistemic, and aleatoric uncertainty
+12.5.2 Interlude: The Bayes-optimal predictor, epistemic, and aleatoric uncertainty

 Given a task \((Y,L,X)\), we can define a central concept when it comes to uncertainty – the Bayes-optimal predictor.
 It describes a prediction function that takes input features \(X\) (e.g., snow-water equivalent, weather forecasts, etc.) and always outputs the best prediction for \(Y\) (i.e., water supply).
 This does not mean that the Bayes-optimal predictor always predicts the correct amount of water supply.
 It just gives the best possible guess based on \(X\) only.
 As we discussed above, the features we have access to, such as snow-water equivalent and weather forecasts, even if perfectly accurate, will usually not completely determine the water supply.
 Other factors such as the rock layers below the river, the form of the riverbed, or the lakes connected to the river also affect the water supply.
 The error made by the Bayes-optimal predictor is the feature selection error \(\epsilon_{feature}\) we defined above.